IvanPenyaHuguet/seq2mlst/README.md

 # seq2mlst
 ## *In silico* multi-locus sequence typing (MLST) for bacterial genomes

+## Fork

+This forked is for the version 1.0.1, in order to solve path problems with linux.
+Thanks lmc297 for the code.
+You can check all the information below.

 ## Overview

 Perform *in silico* multi-locus sequence typing (MLST) using bacterial genomic data and the MLST schemes at PubMLST